 If you’re eligible for student loan forgiveness, making additional payments isn’t a worthwhile endeavor.
 Remember, it doesn’t matter whether your balance is large or very small – the entire amount is forgiven.
-As well, if you make extra payments, it may hurt your chances of qualifying for the program.
+If you make extra payments, it may hurt your chances of qualifying for the program.
 Usually, student loan forgiveness is granted to those in need or those who agree to enter certain professions.
 And if the U.S. Department of Education sees how easy it is for you to repay your loan, it may offer loan forgiveness to another borrower.

-Also consider high interest debt.
+Also, consider high-interest debt.
 If you have outstanding credit card balances, make sure you pay them off first.
 Credit card interest rates are much higher than student loans, so making them a priority will reduce your out-of-pocket costs.

 However, the important takeaway is that student loan debt shouldn’t control your entire financial life.
 Balance is extremely important.
 And if you fret over student loan debt, you’re sure to fall behind in other important areas.